Agent Skills: Route Skill

 When uncertain about task size:

-• If task seems trivial but has any ambiguity → oneoff-spec
+• If task seems lightweight but has ambiguity, behavior risk, or policy risk → oneoff-spec

-• Better to "over-spec" a simple task than "under-spec" a complex one
+• Better to "over-spec" a risky task than "under-spec" a complex one

 User Override